Another Book of Nothing Chapters 20 - 24:

 who are we?

 In this context, all words are just a distraction - an entertainment for the brain.
 To investigate their truth and see what happens is the only test of their validity.
-To see what is - beyond imagination and conceptualisation - may take lifetimes of dedication and concentration.
+To see what is - beneath the overlays of reification, imagination and conceptualisation - may take lifetimes of dedication and concentration.
 But then, who knows the moment when the leaf will fall from the tree?
 And in the meantime, if we’re not in a hurry, as long as an individual ‘I” is here to project the story of creation, we have all of eternity in which to play this game!

 The Buddha and all great souls have tried to tell us that it is possible to end this suffering by following in their footsteps.